 Other than normal sizing issues, there are three other reasons why gaps may form:

-- Tumor growths – A gap can be a sign of a serious medical or dental condition.
-Tumor growths may need to be treated surgically.
+- Tumor growths – A gap can signify a serious medical or dental condition.
+We may need to treat tumor growth surgically.

 - Gum disease – Gum disease, which results in a loss of bone that supports the teeth, may be prevented by regular brushing and flossing.
-However, if a gap is forming as a result of gum disease, call our office as soon as possible.
+However, if a gap is forming due to gum disease, call our office as soon as possible.

-- Self-inflicted behavior – These gaps occur when people push their tongue against their front teeth when swallowing or as a result of “mouth jewelry.”
+- Self-inflicted behavior – These gaps occur when people push their tongue against their front teeth when swallowing or because of “mouth jewelry.”
 This pushes teeth forward and makes small gaps bigger.

 How We Fix Spaces Between Teeth

-If you have a gap or have a small gap that is getting bigger, and feel unsatisfied with the aesthetics of your smile, Dr. Sowell offers cosmetic and restorative dental procedures that can close the gap.
+If you have a gap or a small one that is getting bigger and are unhappy, Dr. Sowell offers cosmetic and restorative dental procedures that can close the gap.

-- Tooth Bonding– If the space between teeth is relatively small, dental bonding can be a solution.
+Tooth Bonding– Dental bonding can be a solution if the space between teeth is relatively small.
 Tooth Bonding involves directly applying a tooth-colored resin and sculpting it into the desired shape for a natural result.
-It can be completed in just one visit and is very affordable.
+We can complete treatment in just one visit, and it is very affordable.

-- Dental Veneers – Fixing bigger gaps may require reshaping using porcelain veneers.
-Teeth veneers are custom made in a dental lab.
-They are ultra-thin, shell-like coverings for your teeth that will look and feel like a natural tooth.
-The medical grade material offers advanced treatment to meet your cosmetic needs and durable results that will resist stains.
+Dental Veneers – Fixing bigger gaps may require reshaping using porcelain veneers.
+Teeth veneers are custom-made in a dental lab.
+They are ultra-thin, shell-like coverings for your teeth that will look and feel like natural teeth.
+The medical-grade material offers advanced treatment to meet your cosmetic needs and durable results that will resist stains.

-- Invisalign®/ClearCorrect™ clear braces – Invisalign and ClearCorrect use a series of clear, plastic retainer-like devices to gradually realign the positioning of teeth, closing the gap.
-They should to be worn for at least 22 hours every day.
+Invisalign®/ClearCorrect™ clear aligners – Invisalign and ClearCorrect use a series of clear, plastic retainer-like devices to realign the positioning of teeth, closing the gap gradually.
+Wear them for at least 22 hours every day.
 Each set of aligners is worn for about two weeks before moving on to the next set.